 |---|---|---|---|

-Before adding any external repository, first update your package index to ensure you have the latest package information.
-This step also upgrades any outdated packages on your system:
+Before adding any external repository, update your package index and upgrade any outdated packages:

 sudo apt update && sudo apt upgrade

-Next, install the packages needed to securely download and verify the PostgreSQL repository.
-Specifically, the curl utility fetches the GPG key, gpg processes it, and lsb-release identifies your Ubuntu version for repository configuration:
+Install the packages needed to securely download and verify the PostgreSQL repository.
+The curl command fetches the GPG key, gpg processes it, and lsb-release identifies your Ubuntu codename for repository configuration:

 sudo apt install curl ca-certificates gpg lsb-release -y